gchamon/borg-automated-backups/README.md

 ## Troubleshooting

-- If backups fail, check the logs in `/var/log/borg_backups/`
+- If backups fail, check the logs in `/var/log/borg_backups/`.
+Alternatively, if using `systemd`, check the logs using `journalctl -u borg-backup`
 - Ensure BORG_PASSPHRASE is correctly set in /etc/environment
 - Verify that the backup destination has sufficient space
 - Check that the backup user has appropriate permissions